-Plan to Can.
 Canning food is a great way to enjoy your favorite fresh produce throughout the year.
 If you are going to can fruits and vegetables, it is recommended to do so within 6-12 hours after purchase.
 This will preserve freshness and nutritional value.
-For more information on how to can, visit the USDA’s canning guide.
+For more information on how to can, take a look at USDA’s canning guide.

 Not all fresh food belongs in the refrigerator!
 Follow this chart as a guideline for optimal taste and shelf life.